 Longitudinal Scholars’ Program (LSP)

 Longitudinal Scholars’ Program (LSP) clerkship is a longitudinal clerkship spanning the four years of medical school.
-The course will introduce medical students to the concept of scholarly learning.
+This mandatory course will introduce medical students to the concept of scholarly learning.
 It has three basic areas: health research, patient safety and quality improvement (PSQI), and community and global health including service learning.
 The clerkship provides the students with a foundation of basic understanding in each of these areas.
 In addition, students are required to conduct a project in one of the three areas, which culminates in a graded presentation of the project.
 In addition LSP includes elements of interprofessional education and self-directed learning.

 Health Research